mkobuolys/flutter-design-patterns/assets/markdown/builder.md

 ### BurgerBuilderBase

-An abstract class which stores _burger_ and _price_ properties, defines some default methods to create/return the burger object and set its price.
+An abstract class that stores _burger_ and _price_ properties, defines some default methods to create/return the burger object and set its price.
 Also, the class defines several abstract methods which must be implemented by the derived burger builder classes.

 ```
 abstract class BurgerBuilderBase {